Seventeen (South Korean band): 2013–2016: Formation, debut and Love & Letter

-2017: Al1, first world tour and Teen, Age
+2017–2020: Teen, Age, Japanese debut and An Ode

-Seventeen embarked on a concert tour, 17 Japan Concert: Say The Name #Seventeen, in Japan between February 15 and 24, 2017.
+Seventeen embarked on the Say The Name #Seventeen tour in Japan between February 15 and 24, 2017.
 The shows attracted 50,000 spectators despite the group not having officially debuted in the country.
-On April 1, Seventeen became the first idol group to have a second season of the show One Fine Day, filming the series during their stay in Japan.
+On April 1, Seventeen filmed a second season of the show One Fine Day, detailing their stay in Japan.
 The second season was titled One Fine Day in Japan and created in collaboration between South Korean broadcaster MBC and Japanese network Music On!
 TV.

 Seventeen's fourth EP Al1 was released on May 22.
 It peaked at number one in South Korea and sold over 330,000 copies by the end of the year.
 The lead single "Don't Wanna Cry" became one of the group's most popular tracks, with its music video becoming Seventeen's first to reach 200 million views on YouTube.
 Later, a series of videos titled "2017 Seventeen Project" and three music videos subtitled "Chapter 0.5 Before AL1" were uploaded to the platform.
-The group completed their first world tour, 2017 Seventeen 1st World Tour "Diamond Edge", on October 6.
-The tour visited thirteen cities across Asia and North America.
+The group completed the Diamond Edge tour on October 6, which visited thirteen cities across Asia and North America.
 On November 6, the group released their second studio album, Teen, Age.

-2018: Japanese debut, You Make My Day, and Ideal Cut tour

-Seventeen released a special album on February 5, 2018, titled Director's Cut.
-Although it contained tracks from the original Teen, Age album, it was promoted as a special album instead of a repackaged one due to the addition of four new tracks, including lead single "Thanks".
+Seventeen released a repackage of Teen, Age on February 5, 2018, titled Director's Cut, featuring lead single "Thanks".
 Five days later, Time magazine included Seventeen on their list of the six best K-pop groups to know.

 Seventeen officially debuted in Japan on May 30 with their first Japanese EP We Make You.
-They released their fifth Korean EP You Make My Day on July 16, their first to be certified platinum domestically.
-Promotions for the album took place in between the Ideal Cut tour concerts in Seoul and the tour shows in other Asian countries.
+They released their fifth Korean EP You Make My Day on July 16, with the lead single "Oh My!".
+The EP became the group's first to be certified platinum domestically.
+Promotions for the album took place in between the Ideal Cut tour concerts in Seoul and the tour concerts in other countries.